ismael-miguel/SimpleTemplate/README.md

     These values will be fed to the PHP `range` function, which then runs a single `foreach`.

     The `range` is "compiled" on run-time, to allow to use variables as the values.

+ - `while`

+    Structure: Same as `if`.

+    Repeats the code inside the block while the value of the condition is true.

  - `set`